tanyashr0708/Student_Database/README.md

 # OBJECTIVE
 •	Analysed a student database consisting of different tables to provide insights and scrutinize data regarding student performance, score analysis, and the efficiency of the teaching process.

-•	Applied SQL techniques, including the use of Common Table Expressions (CTEs), Window Functions, and Joins, to perform data modeling and address key questions.
+•	Applied SQL techniques, including the use of **Common Table Expressions (CTEs), Window Functions, and Joins**, to perform data modeling and address key questions.